 2. Premises, Term, Rent and Contingencies.

 2.1 Premises.
-Landlord is the owner of the Property located at 7 Arden Avenue, Staten Island, NY 10312 as more particularly described in Exhibit A. Landlord leases to Tenant approximately thirty-five (35) square feet of space for the use and operation of its facilities as such are initially described in Exhibit B, collectively referred to as the “Premises”.
-Landlord also grants to Tenant: (a) the right to use available electrical systems and/or fiber installed at the Property to support Tenant’s Installation; and (b) any easements on, over, under, and across the Property for utilities, fiber and access to the Premises, as described in Exhibit B. Landlord agrees that providers of utility or fiber services may use such easement(s) and/or available conduit(s) for the installation of any equipment necessary to provide utility or fiber service.
+Landlord is the owner of the Property located at 7 Arden Avenue, Staten Island, NY 10312 as more particularly described in Exhibit A. Landlord leases to Tenant approximately thirty-five (35) square feet of space for its communications equipment, together with additional space for antennas, cabling and related improvements in connection with the use and operation of its facilities as such are initially described in Exhibit B, collectively referred to as the “Premises”.
+Landlord also grants to Tenant: (a) the right to use available electrical systems and/or fiber installed at the Property to support Tenant’s Installation; and (b) any easements on, over, under, and across the Property for utilities, fiber and access to the Premises, as generally shown on Exhibit B. Landlord agrees that providers of utility or fiber services may use such easement(s) and/or available conduit(s) for the installation of any equipment necessary to provide utility or fiber service.
 If the existing utility or fiber sources located within the Premises or on the Property are insufficient for Tenant’s Permitted Use, Landlord agrees to grant Tenant and/or the applicable third party utility or fiber provider the right, at Tenant’s sole cost and expense, to install such utilities or fiber on, over and/or under the Property as is necessary for Tenant’s Permitted Use; provided that Landlord and Tenant shall mutually agree on the location of such installation(s).

 2.2 Term.
 This Agreement shall be effective as of the Effective Date.
-The initial term of this Agreement (the “Initial Term”) will commence on the first (1st) day of the month following the earlier of (a) the date that is twelve (12) months after the Effective Date or (b) the date on which Tenant is granted a building permit by the governmental agency charged with issuing such permits (the “Commencement Date”), and will expire on the last day of the month that is sixty (60) months after the Commencement Date unless terminated sooner, renewed or extended in accordance with this Agreement.
-Tenant shall deliver a copy of Tenant’s building permit to Landlord within fifteen (15) business days after the date on which the building permit is granted.
+The initial term of this Agreement (the “Initial Term”) will commence on the first (1st) day of the month following the commencement of Tenant’s Installation (the “Commencement Date”), and will expire on the last day of the month that is sixty (60) months after the Commencement Date unless terminated sooner, renewed or extended in accordance with this Agreement.
 The Initial Term shall automatically renew for up to four (4) additional terms of sixty (60) months each (each, a “Renewal Term” and together with the Initial Term, the “Term”).
 However, Tenant may, in Tenant’s sole and absolute discretion, elect not to renew the lease at the end of the then-current Term by giving Landlord written Notice at least one hundred twenty (120) days prior to the end of the then-current Term.
 The Parties agree that, subject to the Contingencies, this Agreement constitutes a binding and valid obligation on each Party and that each Party has vested rights in this Agreement as of the Effective Date.